CAROLINE WOZNIACKI CAREER PROFILE

 Caroline’s competitive spirit is another trait inherited from her family.
 At the age of 7, Caroline began playing tennis and by 9 was beating her parents and older brother, Patrik.
 She began her professional career on the WTA tour by age 15 and one year later made the junior singles final at the Australian Open, the junior doubles final at Roland Garros and won the junior singles title at Wimbledon.
 2006 was an exciting year, as she also won her first pro tournament, an ITF event, and made the quarterfinals at two other WTA events.

-Caroline played her first full season on tour in 2007, cracking the Top 100 for the first time and finishing the year ranked #64.
-In 2008, she won the first three tour titles of her career, made the fourth rounds of the Australian and U.S. Opens, and finished the season ranked No. #12 in the world.
-She added three more titles to her name in 2009, made the fourth round of Wimbledon in addition to the final of the U.S. Open, and ended the year ranked #4.
+Caroline Wozniacki played her first full season on tour in 2007, cracking the Top 100 for the first time and finishing the year ranked No. 64.
+In 2008, she won the first three tour titles of her career, made the fourth rounds of the Australian and U.S. Opens, and finished the season ranked No. 12 in the world.
+She added three more titles to her name in 2009, made the fourth round of Wimbledon in addition to the final of the U.S. Open, and ended the year ranked No. 4.
 Before Wozniacki, no Danish player—male or female—had ever placed within the top 30 rankings.
-Going into the 2010 season, Caroline was able to notch another 6 WTA titles to finish the year in the #1 ranking, later keeping the top spot for 67 straight weeks.
+Going into the 2010 season, Caroline was able to notch another 6 WTA titles to finish the year in the No. 1 ranking, later keeping the top spot for 67 straight weeks.
 In 2011, Wozniacki won another six WTA titles and recorded a WTA-leading 63 match wins.
 Caroline also added two more WTA titles to her resume during the 2012 season (Korea Open, Kremlin Cup), one title in 2013 in Luxembourg, and another in Istanbul in 2014.

 One of Caroline’s biggest off court accomplishments was completing the New York City Marathon in 2014, which she did in support of a children’s charity Team for Kids.
 She also enjoys dabbling in other sports such as soccer, boxing, football and baseball.
 Her expertise also extends beyond sports, as she takes piano lessons and practices speaking any one of the eight languages in her repertoire.
-She has been featured in Sports Illustrated’s famed Swimsuit issue in both 2015 and 2016, and has appeared in an episode of the hit HBO show Ballers alongside Dwayne ‘The Rock’ Johnson.
+She has been featured in Sports Illustrated’s famed Swimsuit Issue for three consecutive years (2015 – 2017), and on the cover of ESPN The Magazine’s Body Issue and World Fame 100 Issue in 2018.
+She has appeared in an episode of the hit HBO show Ballers alongside Dwayne ‘The Rock’ Johnson.
 In her spare time, she loves attending fashion shows, singing karaoke with best friend Serena Williams, playing with her dog, Bruno, and reading or watching movies to relax.

-At the young age of 26, Caroline has accomplished what many athletes only dream of, winning a stellar 25 WTA tour titles and holding the #1 ranking spot for two consecutive seasons (2010, 2011).
-As of today, she remains the first Scandinavian woman to reach the #1 ranking spot in the WTA history.
+At 28, Caroline has accomplished what many athletes only dream of, winning a stellar 30 WTA singles titles and holding the No. 1 ranking spot for three different times for a total of 71 weeks.
+As of today, she remains the first Scandinavian woman to reach the No. 1 ranking spot in the WTA history.
 Although Caroline has a successful past, she lives by her quote, “Your true rival is yourself, and you can always improve.”
 With that mindset, Caroline does not plan on slowing down any time soon and is ready to tackle the next steps in her career.